jrasmusson/ios-starter-kit/basics/UITableView/HeaderFooterNib/README.md

 }
 ```

-The add it to the view controller like so.
+Then add it to the view controller like so.

 **ViewController**